pgpainless/vks-java/vks-java-cli/README.md

   request-verification  Request verification for unverified user-ids
 ```

-## Usage Examples

 By default, the CLI application uses `https://keys.openpgp.org` as key server.
 To use another VKS, use the option `--key-server https://your.key.server` in any command.

 To retrieve a key from a Verifying Key Server, use the `get` subcommand: